Edit Dockerfile for Your Environment

 The following sample Dockerfile has been customized to specify credentials for dummy user David Jones while installing Cache Server edition for NCache Enterprise.
 It then executes a custom script to activate licensing for NCache using the NActivate.exe tool, once installation has been completed.

 # Setting base image for NCache.
-FROM microsoft/dotnet-framework:4.7.2-runtime # Setting work directory to copy setups and resources for configuring NCache.
+Uses Windows Server Core.
+FROM mcr.microsoft.com/dotnet/framework/runtime:4.7.2 # Setting work directory to copy setups and resources for configuring NCache.
 WORKDIR /app # Make sure that the 2 folders ("resources" and "setup") exist in the same directory as the Dockerfile. # Make sure that "IPBinding.ps1" script resides in the "resources" folder. # Make sure that Microsoft Visual C++ 2010 x64 Redistributable setup is placed in the "setup" folder.
 It can be downloaded from https://www.microsoft.com/en-us/download/details.aspx?id=14632. # Make sure that NCache setup resides in the "setup" folder.
 It can be downloaded from http://www.alachisoft.com/download-ncache.html. # Copying resources and setups into the work directory of the container.
 COPY resources .
-COPY setup . # Exposing ports used by NCache for communication. # Exposing the port at which NCache service will listen for incoming client connection requests.
-EXPOSE 9800 # Exposing the port at which NCache service will listen for incoming management connection requests (NCache Tools).
-EXPOSE 8250 # Installing Microsoft Visual C++ 2010 x64 Redistributable (Pre-Requisite of NCache).
-RUN vcredist_x64.exe /norestart /q # Installing NCache setup. # The parameter "INSTALLMODE" represents the NCache installation edition and has the following values: # Enterprise Server Edition = "0" # Enterprise Remote Client Edition = "3" The parameter "KEY" is the install key and is sent to user through e-mail once they download NCache setup.
-In case if user does not get a key, contact us at http://www.alachisoft.com/company/contact-us.html. # The parameter "USERFIRSTNAME" represents the first name of the user. # The parameter "USERLASTNAME" represents the last name of the user. # The parameter "COMPANYNAME" represents the company the user works for. # The parameter "EMAILADDRESS" represents the e-mail address of the user. # The parameter "INSTALLDIR" represents the installation directory where NCache will be installed. # The parameter "/qn" specifies that NCache will be installed silently without user interaction and will not prompt the user for anything.
-RUN msiexec /i ncache.ent.x64.msi INSTALLMODE="0" KEY="XXXXXXXXXXXXXXXXX" USERFIRSTNAME="David" USERLASTNAME="Jones" COMPANYNAME="Alachisoft" EMAILADDRESS="firstname.lastname@example.org" INSTALLDIR="C:\Program Files\NCache" /qn # Currently, the IP during NCache installation is stored in the configuration files and it can not be made static at that point. # However, the IP can be made static once the container is started. # An IP Binding change task is scheduled to run when the container instance is started.
+COPY setup . # Exposing ports used by NCache for communication. # Exposing port 9800 at which NCache service will listen for incoming client connection requests. # Exposing the port 8250 at which NCache service will listen for incoming management connection requests (NCache Manager, Monitor and Tools). # Exposing the port 9900 at which Bridge service will listen for incoming connection requests from cache processes. # Exposing the port 8260 at which Bridge service will listen for incoming Management connection requests (NCache Manager and Tools). # Exposing the port 8251 at which web manager will listen.
+EXPOSE 9800 8250 9900 8260 8251 # Installing Microsoft Visual C++ 2010 x64 Redistributable (Prerequisite of NCache).
+RUN vcredist_x64.exe /norestart /q # Installing NCache setup. # The parameter "INSTALLMODE" represents the NCache installation mode and has the following values: # Rename this parameter to "EDITION" if you are building image for NCache version 4.8 or older. # Enterprise Server Install mode = "0" # Enterprise Remote Client Install mode = "3" # The parameter "KEY" is the install key and is sent to user through e-mail once they download NCache setup.
+In case if user does not get a key, contact us at http://www.alachisoft.com/company/contact-us.html. # The parameter "USERFIRSTNAME" represents the first name of the user. # The parameter "USERLASTNAME" represents the last name of the user. # The parameter "COMPANYNAME" represents the company the user works for. # The parameter "EMAILADDRESS" represents the e-mail address of the user. # The parameter "INSTALLDIR" represents the installation directory where NCache will be installed. # the parameter "/qn" specifies that NCache will be installed silently without user interaction and will not prompt the user for anything.
+RUN msiexec /i ncache.ent.x64.msi INSTALLMODE="0" KEY="XXXXXXXXXX" USERFIRSTNAME="John" USERLASTNAME="Smith" COMPANYNAME="Alachisoft" EMAILADDRESS="firstname.lastname@example.org" INSTALLDIR="C:\Program Files\NCache" /qn # Currently, the IP during NCache installation is stored in the configuration files and it can not be made static at that point. # However, the IP can be made static once the container is started. # An IP Binding change task is scheduled to run when the container instance is started.
 This task replaces the IP with the actual IP assigned to the container. # Creating one time executing IP Binding task that will change the IP in NCache Configuration files on the first time the container is started.
-RUN schtasks /Create /TN IPBinding /SC ONSTART /TR "c:\WINDOWS\system32\WindowsPowerShell\v1.0\powershell.exe C:\app\IPBinding.ps1" /ru SYSTEM # Run NActivate.exe in %NCHOME%\bin\NActivate to activate licensing online using the license key obtained from email@example.com.
+RUN C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy UnRestricted -File "C:\app\CreateScheduledTasks.ps1" # Run NActivate.exe in %NCHOME%\bin\NActivate to activate licensing online using the license key obtained from email@example.com.
 You can also manually activate the licensing by specifying the "/m" switch. # Pre-requisites for this are Internet connectivity and DNS Resolution.
 RUN C:\Windows\System32\cmd.exe /k ""%NCHOME%bin\NActivate\NActivate.exe" /k XXXXXXXX-XXXXXX-XXXXXXXX /f David /l Jones /e firstname.lastname@example.org" # Entry point for the container, once all the required configurations have been made.
-CMD start –Verbose
+CMD start -Verbose

 Create Images using Customized Dockerfile